go-graphite/carbonapi/README.md

 [![GoDoc](https://godoc.org/github.com/dgryski/carbonapi?status.svg)](https://godoc.org/github.com/dgryski/carbonapi)

-CarbonAPI supports a limited subset of graphite functions, but in our testing has shown to be 5x-10x faster than requesting data from graphite-web.
+CarbonAPI supports a significant subset of graphite functions [see [COMPATIBILITY](COMPATIBILITY.md)].
+In our testing it has shown to be 5x-10x faster than requesting data from graphite-web.

 To use this, you must have a [carbonzipper](https://github.com/dgryski/carbonzipper) install, which in turn requires that your